 But we also use words to tie it all together, which is called lexical cohesion.

 One way we do that is via referencing.
-‘Boris Johnson’ will not always appear as ‘Boris Johnson’ in a 2025 newspaper article about the last Prime Minister of a United Kingdom.
-He might become ‘he’.
+‘Taylor Swift’ will not always appear as ‘Taylor Swift’ in a 2025 newspaper article about the highest selling recording artist of this or any other generation.
+She might become ‘she’.

-But he may well also be ‘Boris’, ‘Johnson’, ‘the Prime Minister’, ‘that shambolic figure’, ‘the Churchill wannabe’ and ‘the man of ruthless self interest’.
+But she may well also be ‘Taylor’, ‘Swift’, ‘the singer’, ‘the highly accomplished lyricist’, ‘the pop phenomenon’ and ‘the savvy social media influencer’.
 Which is an example of elegant variation in a lexical chain of words and phrases all really referring to the same thing.
 It is considered good style and is a feature of the way we recognise a text as a text and not a list of random sentences.

 One of the things linguists have been able to do with the advent of computing is feed texts into a computer to make a bank of language samples called a corpus.
 They can then analyse this corpus for patterns of language use with far greater statistical authority than some old English geezer with a quill pen using his intuition and a few interviews to work out which words we actually use and what they mean in order to write them all down in the first dictionary.